gellanyhassan0/gellany_selenium/README.md

 # gellany_selenium_chromedriver
-this project solve all issues in the world related to selenium and chromedriver by fixing version of chromedriver to 102
+this project solve all issues in the world related to selenium and chromedriver by fixing version of chromedriver to 102 and have many testcase .

 # steps: